deis/deis/README.md

 		progrium/logspout
 	$ curl $(docker port `docker ps -lq` 8000)/logs

 You should see a nicely colored stream of all your container logs.
-You can also filter by name, ID, log type, and more.
-Or you can get JSON objects, or you can upgrade to WebSocket and get JSON logs in your browser.
+You can also filter by container name, log type, and more.
+You can also get JSON objects, or you can upgrade to WebSocket and get JSON logs in your browser.

-See [Streaming Endpoints](#streaming-endpoints) for more details.
+See [Streaming Endpoints](#streaming-endpoints) for all options.

 #### Create custom routes via HTTP